-People with mental health disorders can use the same strategies as everyone else to eat a balanced diet, drink enough water, and limit their intake of caffeine and alcohol.
+People with mental health conditions can use the same strategies as everyone else to eat a balanced diet, drink enough water, and limit their intake of caffeine and alcohol.

-However, some people with mental health disorders might have more difficulty than others because of:
+Some people with mental health conditions might have more difficulty than others if they have:

 - lack of motivation

 - use drugs or alcohol as a coping strategy